RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 ### Blog

-<ul><li> Watch Seth Godin’s TED talk on [**How to get your ideas to spread.**] (https://www.ted.com/talks/seth_godin_on_sliced_bread) and reflect on the content of the lecture and key themes.
+<li> Watch Seth Godin’s TED talk on [**How to get your ideas to spread.**] (https://www.ted.com/talks/seth_godin_on_sliced_bread) and reflect on the content of the lecture and key themes.
 Note your thoughts on the lecture and how this might relate to your own work.
 <li>Choose 3 "stand out" digital advertising campaigns and explain what makes them "remarkable" in comparison to other campaigns.